Halichoeres sanchezi: Conservation status

 H. sanchezi currently does not have an IUCN listing.
 Its closest relative, H. melanotis, is listed as least concern.
 However, H. sanchezi has some key differences that could give it a different classification.
 There is no current estimate for the abundance of H. sanchezi, as it was only recently discovered and is endemic to a remote area.
 While the remoteness of its habitat does protect it from active human disturbance, it lives in a delicate position.
 With it only being found in a single location near one of the four islands, it has a very small habitat in which it can survive.
 If conditions were to change around the Revillagigedo Archipelago, H. sanchezi would have nowhere to escape to, as the odds of survival traversing the open ocean would be low.
 These changes could include a rise in temperature, the introduction of an invasive competitor, or increased human activity.
-It is important that delicate environments, such as the Revillagigedo Archipelago, have laws protecting them and limiting human activity to keep the endemic species they house safe.

 Members of the Labridae family are often victims of the exotic pet trade, captured from the wild and bred or sold immediately to collectors.
 While the Revillagigedo Archipelago is remote, if a demand arose for the fish, poaching would follow, hence the need for anti-poaching legislation and established protected areas.
 It is not large or abundant enough to have a fishery for human consumption, so poaching for the pet trade would be its main allure to fishermen.